5% off for all Military, Senior Citizens, Law Enforcement and Veterans

 How an Excavating Contractor Diagnoses and Accesses Underground Problems

-After an issue is identified—such as recurring drainage problems, wastewater backup, reduced water pressure, septic system issues, or signs of ground saturation—further evaluation may be needed to determine the full condition of the system.
-This may involve a sewer camera inspection for drainage systems, inspection of septic components, or leak detection methods for water lines.
+After an issue is identified—such as recurring drainage problems, wastewater backup, reduced water pressure, or signs of ground saturation—further evaluation may be needed to determine the full condition of the system.
+This may involve a sewer camera inspection for drainage systems, or leak detection methods for water lines.

 When surface-level access is not sufficient, excavation allows the affected section of pipe, tank, or utility system to be safely exposed.
 This provides direct visibility so the condition of the system can be confirmed, and the appropriate repair can be performed.

-Based on these findings, the next step may include trenchless pipe repair when applicable, sewer repair or sewer line replacement, septic system repair or component replacement, or direct repair of water service lines when excavation is required.
+Based on these findings, the next step may include trenchless pipe repair when applicable, sewer repair or sewer line replacement, or direct repair of water service lines when excavation is required.

 Potential Findings During Inspection